stun4j/stun4j-guid/README.md

 ## Notes
-* This ID generation algorithm is time sensitive, so the cluster environment must turn on the NTP service (clock synchronization) to ensure overall correctness and availability
+* This ID generation algorithm is time sensitive, so the cluster environment must turn on the NTP service (do as much clock forward synchronization as possible) to ensure overall correctness and availability
 * When [Zookeeper](http://zookeeper.apache.org/) is adopted as the distributed coordinator, the client uses [Curator](http://curator.apache.org/) to communicate with ZK.
 Therefore, it is necessary to pay attention to the [compatibility](http://curator.apache.org/zk-compatibility.html) between Curator and Zookeeper
 * The upper limit of a cluster supporting the number of process/nodes is 1024, that's the way classic snowflake-algorithm works, that is to say, both of datacenterId and workerId scope is [0, 31], so there are 1024 kinds of combination, in the implementation of this framework is fully the concept mapping, e.g. the same restriction is made on the number of participants under a namespace for the distributed coordinator
 * **Again, the combination of datacenterId and workerId is used to uniquely identify a process or node, and the combination of the two must be 'unique'**

 ## Roadmap
 * To support spring-boot
-* To support more distributed-coordinator e.g. **etcd**
+* To support more kinds of distributed-coordinator e.g. **etcd**
 * Try the best to solve the time-sensitive problem
 * To support ID semantic customization
 * TBD